moj-analytical-services/data_linter/README.md

 land-base-path: s3://land-bucket/my-folder/ # Where to get the data from
 fail-base-path: s3://fail-bucket/my-folder/ # Where to write the data if failed validation
 pass-base-path: s3://pass-bucket/my-folder/ # Where to write the data if passed validation
-log-base-path: s3://log-bucket/my-folder/ # Where to write logs - necessary should be centralised? based on repo names maybe
+log-base-path: s3://log-bucket/my-folder/ # Where to write logs
 compress-data: True # Compress data when moving elsewhere
-remove-tables-on-pass: True # Delete the tables if pass
+remove-tables-on-pass: True # Delete the tables in land if validation passes
 all-must-pass: True # Only move data if all tables have passed
 fail-unknown-files:
     exceptions: